 The Cambodian Ministry of Finance states that their reasoning behind this decision is "to ensure that the nation can benefit from the rapid development of financial technology and minimize risks."

-As of October 2020, the National Bank of Cambodia was beginning to adopt blockchain technology to offer a digital version, the Bakong, of its national currency.
+As of October 2020, the National Bank of Cambodia began adopting blockchain technology to offer a digital version, the Bakong, of its national currency.
 However, trading this legal tender remains illegal due to its association with economic bubbles.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.